Calltrum/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Group: no permission at all
 Other users: all the permissions
 9. Script that sets the mode of the file hello to -rwxr-x-wx
 10. Script that sets the mode of the file hello the same as olleh’s mode.
+11. Script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+12. S